Wasserstein multivariate auto-regressive models for modeling distributional time series: Conclusion

 \section{Conclusion}

-In this paper, we extend the standard VAR models to distributional multivariate AR models, which provides an approach to model a collection of multiple time-dependent probability measures, and to represent their dependency structure by a directed weighted graph at the same time.
-Especially, the proposed data centering method for random measures allows the development of auto-regressive and regressive models with multiple predictors.
-Moreover, the empirical studies on the real data sets demonstrate that, the proposed models equipped with the distributional data representation are the efficient tools for analyzing and understanding the spatial-temporal data.
-For future research directions, this paper provides a class of multivariate AR models for distributional time series which favors the graph learning.
-More classes which suit the different data analysis purposes are expected to explore.
+In this paper, we extend the standard VAR models to distributional multivariate AR models, which provides an approach to model a collection of time series of univariate probability distributions, and to represent their dependency structure by a directed weighted graph at the same time.
+Especially, the proposed data centering method for random measures allows the development of other AR and regressive models with multiple predictors.
+Moreover, our empirical studies on real data sets demonstrate that, the proposed models equipped with the distributional data representation are efficient tools for analyzing and understanding the spatial-temporal data.